 The SBSP Restoration Project's proposed actions for Phase 2 provide a variety of habitat enhancements at all four pond clusters and include maintained or increased flood risk management, and additional public access and recreation features at two of the pond clusters.
-Figures 3a-3d illustrate the proposed construction as it would be implemented at each of the Phase 2 pond clusters.
-More detailed engineering drawings of these features are presented in Appendix A. The pond-cluster specific operations are discussed in detail in the following sections.
+Figures 3a through Figure 3d illustrate the proposed construction as it would be implemented at each of the Phase 2 pond clusters.
+The pond-cluster specific operations are discussed in detail in the following sections.